-session, of local House bills after the 130th day, and of Senate bills after the 134th day (House Rule 8, sec.
+House committees are affected indirectly by the end-of-session deadlines that prohibit second reading of nonlocal House bills after the 122nd day of a regular session, of local House bills after the 130th day, and of Senate bills after the 134th day (House Rule 8, sec.
 13).
 The daily calendar must be posted electronically at least 36 hours before floor consideration on second reading during a regular session (Rule 8, sec.
 14).
-Given the time needed to prepare, print, and send committee reports to the Calendars Committee, House committees as a practical matter must report legislation no more than three days before second-reading deadlines for the legislation to be considered by the House.

-The Senate may not pass any bill reported from Senate committee during the final three days of the session (Senate Rule 7.24).
-A bill may not pass unless it was referred to and reported by a committee of either house before the final three days of the session (Constitution, Art.
+Under Texas Constitution, Art.
 3, sec.
-37).
-Since both House and Senate rules prohibit third-reading consideration of bills during the final five days of a regular session, these committee reporting deadlines have no practical effect.
+37, a bill may not pass unless it was referred to and reported by a committee of either house before the final three days of the session.
+However, because both House and Senate rules prohibit third-reading consideration of bills during the final five days of a regular session, these committee reporting deadlines have no practical effect (Rule 8, sec.
+13; Senate Rule 7.25).